Does the following scenario sound familiar to you?

 How to get red wine with white wine and baking soda

+Pour some white wine on the spot.
 The whole idea of adding more wine to an already stained area may sound absurd, but in reality, it’s an effective cleaning method.
 You see, white wine has the superpower to dilute red wine spots much like water.
 If you decide to try this type of treatment, make sure to avoid sweet dessert wines that contain sugar, otherwise, you’ll end up with a big and sticky mess.

+Get a sponge to soak up the liquid.
 Similar to the other techniques we’ve described, press the sponge to the stained carpet area and absorb the wine you’ve poured on top of the rug.

+Spread a baking soda paste.
 Remember the baking soda and water mixture from the previous tips?
 Prepare the same batch we’ve described and apply it over the stain.
 Don’t touch it until it has completely dried out.

+Lay a clean towel over the treated area.
 Place a towel on top of the stain and put some sort of weight over it, like a heavy book, for example, Harry Potter and the Order of the Phoenix will be perfect.
 The pressure from the weight will help the baking soda clean the red wine stain even better.

+Clean the rug from the baking soda.
 Remove the dried baking soda particles from the carpet with the use of a vacuum cleaner.
 If you see any residue after you are done, similar to the salt method, moisten the spot with some water and run the vacuum over it again.

 If you like things done the DIY way, read our post on how to clean carpets yourself.
 There you will learn how to vacuum, lift stains and maintain your textile floor covering.

-Get professional help
+Get help from seasoned professionals

 As you’ve probably figured out by now, dealing with red wine stains is an unpleasant way to spend your time.
 And let’s not forget that there is always the chance of ruining your rug thanks to an incorrectly performed DIY cleaning method.
 Here is where Fantastic Services comes in.
 We offer professional hot water extraction cleaning that will revive the initial state of your carpet and save you a lot of time from cleaning it.
 The treatment is done by certified and fully-insured carpet cleaning technicians, who use eco-friendly & highly effective products.

-- Don’t apply any sort of heat to the stain.
+Don’t apply any sort of heat to the stain.
 It will only make the situation worse because the wine spot will just set into the carpet fibres.

-- No matter of the method you’ve chosen, always do a spot test on a hidden part on your rug or carpet.
+No matter of the method you’ve chosen, always do a spot test on a hidden part on your rug or carpet.

-- Never rub fresh red wine stains, instead, use gentle patting motions.
+Never rub fresh red wine stains, instead, use gentle patting motions.

-- Know when you’ve met your match and just hire a professional.
+Know when you’ve met your match and just hire a professional.
 You see, there are bad wine stains that just won’t come off, especially if they’ve had the chance to settle in.
 When this happens, it’s best to call a professional carpet cleaning company to take care of the problem.